 The history of ornithology (the scientific study of birds) has involved observations captured in imagery going as far back as prehistoric stone-age drawings.
 As ornithology developed as a natural science it faced the aesthetic challenge of convincingly capturing depictions of different bird species, leading to beautifully documented and historically fascinating works of illustration.

-Several Artstor public collections — available freely to anyone — showcase ornithological illustration starting as early as the 16th century and on through to the 19th century.
+Several shared collections on JSTOR — available freely to anyone — showcase ornithological illustration starting as early as the 16th century and on through to the 19th century.
 Here are three of our favorites: